Andy16823/Smartli-Backup-2/README.md

 Smartli Backup is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-Smartli Backup would not be possible without the contributions of the following open-source projects:

-- [SharpVectors](https://github.com/SharpVectors/SharpVectors): Used for SVG image support.
-- [Newtonsoft.Json](https://www.newtonsoft.com/json): Used for JSON serialization.

 ## Feedback

 If you have any feedback, questions, or suggestions, feel free to [open an issue](https://github.com/Andy16823/Smartli-Backup-2/issues).